That’s right, my friend. No strings attached.

 D. A restrictive process

-As you can see, the patient’s airway obstruction was relieved because the FEV1 increased from 60% to 80% of the predicted value.
+The information that was given in the question suggest that the patient’s airway obstruction was somewhat relieved because the FEV1 increased from 60% to 80% of the predicted value.
 But was it enough to classify it as a reversible obstruction?

-So in this case, there was a 20% increase, which means — yes — the increase was enough and this indicates that there is a reversible airway obstruction.
+Remember that if pre-to-post values increase by at least 12-15%, you know that the treatment was effective.
+So in this case, there was a 20% increase, which means that —yes — the increase was enough and this indicates that there is a reversible airway obstruction.

 We can rule out all of the other answer choices because we know that the correct answer has to be B.